mtreece/syncthing-key-generator/README.md

 ## Tests

-No guarantees, and currently not-tested.
+No guarantees, but has been moderately tested.

 ## Contributors